Red House, Bexleyheath: After Morris

-In 1903 the House was purchased by Henry Muff (1850–1910), a draper from Bradford who lived there with his wife Maude and their son Edward, who later became a noted architect.
+In 1903 Red House was purchased by Henry Muff (1850–1910), a draper from Bradford who lived there with his wife Maude and their son Edward, who later became a noted architect.
 The Muffs were social activists involved in a number of progressive causes, with Maude being elected to Bexley Urban District Council in 1907, being the second woman in England to have been elected to a district council.
-In keeping with the fashions of the time, they introduced a lighter colour scheme throughout much of the House.
+In keeping with the fashions of the time, they introduced a lighter colour scheme throughout much of the house.
 Henry died at the house in 1910, although Maude continued to live there for another decade.
-In 1920, she began renting the property to Arthur James Sherwell (1863–1942), who had previously served as a Liberal Party Member of Parliament for Huddersfield from 1906 to 1918, positioning himself on the radical wing of the party.
-He moved to the House with his wife Amy Whadcoat, which they later purchased from Maude Muff.
+In 1920, she began renting the property to Arthur James Sherwell (1863–1942), who had previously served as a Liberal Party member of parliament for Huddersfield from 1906 to 1918, positioning himself on the radical wing of the party.
+He moved to the house with his wife Amy Whadcoat, which they later purchased from Maude Muff.

 In 1924, Sherwell sold Red House to Walter Scott Godfrey (1855–1936), the director of a wine and spirits merchant and an author on anti-theism who had been widowed two years previously.
 Of all the property's residents, he would live there for the shortest time, although he carried out one of the largest alterations, by removing the dividing wall between the downstairs waiting room and bedroom to create a study-cum-library and inserted a porthole window between this library and the Pilgrims' Rest, which was designed by his son, the architect Walter Hindes Godfrey.
 He lived at the house with his youngest daughter and three domestic servants, however he felt lonely at Red House and found its upkeep too expensive.
 In 1927 an Australian, Alfred Herbert Horsfall (1871–1944), purchased the house.
 A medical doctor, Horsfall had served as a medic in the British Army during the South African War, before moving to Britain and becoming a lecturer for the Social and Political Education League and staunch apologist for the British Empire.
 In the stock market crash of the early 1930s, Horsfall lost much of his money.
-He was unsuccessful in selling the House in 1932.
+He was unsuccessful in selling the house in 1932.